Carcharodon

-Carcharodon (meaning "jagged/sharp tooth") is a genus of sharks within the family Lamnidae, colloquially called the "white sharks."
+Carcharodon (from Ancient Greek κάρχαρος (kárkharos), meaning "sharp, jagged", and ὀδούς (odoús), meaning "tooth", and thus, "sharp tooth/jagged tooth") is a genus of sharks within the family Lamnidae, colloquially called the "white sharks."
 The only extant member is the great white shark (Carcharodon carcharias).
-The extant species was preceded by a number of fossil (extinct) species including C. hubbelli and C. hastalis.
+Extinct species include C. hubbelli and C. hastalis.
 The first appearance of the genus may have been as early as the Early Miocene or Late Oligocene.
+Carcharocles megalodon is still argued by some paleontologists (e.g. Michael D. Gottfried, Leonard Compagno, and Ewan Fordyce) to be a close relative of Carcharodon carcharias - as well as being in the same genus.
+When Megalodon belonged to this genus it had the scientific name Carcharodon megalodon.
+More recently, Megalodon has been assigned by most scientists to either the genus Carcharocles or Otodus.